Breast Cancer Symptoms Checklist: What to Look For at Home

 Pain in the Breast or Nipple

-Contrary to popular belief, pain can sometimes accompany breast cancer.
+Contrary to popular belief, pain can sometimes accompany breast cancer symptoms.
 Although not always present, discomfort that persists or worsens is worth investigating.

 Pain may feel like: